Neuro Linguistic Programming unveils why you are in tension

 The hidden meanings

 While conversing with others we focus on words and their meanings.
-We are also busy thinking what to say next.
+We are also busy thinking about what to say next.

 You would be astonished to know that words uttered from the mouth are the least meaningful.
 They reveal just 7 percent of what the person truly means.